hammerheim-game/hammerheim-rules/6-optional-rules.md

 Profile M WS BS S T W I A Ld
 Spider 5 3 0 5 4 4 1 2 10
 Fearsome Beast: The Gigantic Spider causes fear.
-Chitinous Hide: It has an armour save of 4+.
+Chitinous Hide: It has an armor save of 4+.
 Poisonous Bite: Any to wound rolls of 5 or 6 (rather than just a 6) are treated as critical hits.
 The Gigantic Spider moves from the table edge it starts from to the